VS Code extension

 Sagewai: Add Tool

-Inserts a @tool decorated function at your cursor position with interactive tabstops — Tab through the function name, parameters, and docstring.
+Inserts a @tool decorated function at your cursor position.
+Tab stops let you fill in the function name, parameters, and docstring without touching the surrounding boilerplate.

 Type a prefix and press Tab to expand: